3 things to pay attention to when buying sports headphones

 This one is probably pretty obvious right?
 Water resistance is definitely the next very important factor when buying running or sports headphones in general.
 Somehow it even seems to be becoming a more important factor year by year, as the amount of precipitation is increasing and also everything indicates that the weather will be even more capricious in the future.

 The easiest way to check water resistance is to look at the IP rating.
 What exactly is an IP rating?
 Simply put, headphones rated IPX4 or higher will provide a reliable level of water resistance.
 This means that such headphones can be worn in the rain without any worries and we do not need to worry about damaging them or affecting their performance in any way.
-The web portal Tech Radar recommends, for example, two models of headphones that offer a high standard of water resistance: JBL Reflect Aero (IP68), or the already mentioned H2O Audio Tri Multi-Sport (IPX8).
+The online portal Tech Radar recommends, for example, two models of headphones that offer a high standard of water resistance: JBL Reflect Aero (IP68), or already mentioned H2O Audio Tri Multi-Sport (IPX8).

 The fit